teonapster/todo-app/README.md

 ## Run the project
 Since this project was created angular-cli its always enough to run `ng serve` and then open `http://localhost:4200`.
 Apart from that you need to run a backend which will be able to persist your todo list and also make it accessible through the web.
 Right now i am using a dummy backend through json-server app.
 In order to install it run `npm i --save -g json-server` (if you want you can add it in your local dependencies instead).
 So apart from the `ng serve` open a second terminal and run `json-server ./src/app/mock-data.json` in the root folder.
 Now the app should be alive

-## Pending parts
-Even if this project is presentable there are a couple of things to be added in the future:

 ### Backend
-Right now i am working to replace the fake backend that i am using to C.R.U.D. the todo list items.
-This backend will use the following stuff
+Backend uses the following stack
 * NodeJs & Typescript lang,
-* A simple ORM like typeorm,
+* Typeorm (Future enhancement),
-* Mongodb,
+* Postgres,
 * Express,
 * Docker

+## Pending parts
+Even if this project is presentable there are a couple of things to be added in the future:

 ### Authentication
 Right now if you expose this app to WWW then you will notice that everyone will be able to modify your todos.
 Thus, i'll need to provide a secure authentication to keep your todos safe.
 In a simple form this could be even basic authentication but thats not my intention.